Skip to Content

 The piano is open for anyone to play

-If you’re already at the market, it’s easy to stop into the Abbey for Shoppers’ Carols every Saturday.
+If you’re already at the market, it’s easy to stop into the Abbey for Shoppers’ Carols that happen every Saturday.
 The casual 20-minute services feature traditional carols and offer a break from shopping right in the middle of the market activity.
+They take place at the top of the hour from 1pm-5pm on November 30 and December 7 and from 1pm-3pm on December 14.

-Additionally, the entertainment stage on New Bond Street welcomes different performers, and there are concerts and events around the city including pantomimes and even the Bath Philharmonic playing the live musical score to accompany a holiday movie.
+Additionally, the entertainment stages on New Bond Street and Stall street welcome different performers, and there are concerts and events around the city including pantomimes and even the Bath Philharmonic playing the live musical score to accompany The Snowman movie on December 14.

 See the Christmas lights